IT Careers

 In that way, CMMC is similar to the NIST SP-800-171 standards, which the DoD rolled out in 2018 to its approximately 300,000 contractors.
 Both standards outline the controls DoD contractors should implement to protect their data and systems.

 From that section, both CMMC and 800-171 were born.
-First came 800-171, and then from it came CMMC — and all the ways they differ.
+First came 800-171, and then came CMMC — and all the ways they differ.

 NIST 800-171 Rev 1 & 800-172: Differences

 NIST SP 800-171 Revision 2 superseded Revision 1 in February 2020.
-This revision was initially released in June 2019, withdrawn in February 2020, and is currently being circulated as a draft.
-You can read the full draft document here.
+This revision was initially released in June 2019 and withdrawn in February 2020.

 NIST SP 800-171 Revision B was the latest version of the 800-171 regulations, but it was withdrawn in July 2020 to make way for 800-172.
-Similar to Revision 2, Revision B was originally published in June 2019 and withdrawn in July of 2020.
-Read the full draft document here.
+Like Revision 2, Revision B was published in June 2019 and withdrawn in July 2020.

 NIST SP 800-172 is the latest draft version of the 800-171 regulations.
 The DoD is accepting public comments until August 2020.
-Read the full draft document here.

 The revised drafts show the difficulty DoD contractors can experience keeping up with guidance.
 Each version differs from the original in nuanced ways.

-DoD contractors have been required to abide by DFARS for years, which means they had to implement the standards outlined in NIST 800-171.
+DoD contractors have been required to abide by DFARS for years, so they had to implement the standards outlined in NIST 800-171.
 Until recently, NIST requirements were so all-encompassing, complicated, and comprehensive that a substantial number of DoD contractors weren't in full compliance — and untold numbers of subcontractors that supported the prime contract holders didn't even have NIST standards on their radar.

 How CMMC Differs from NIST 800-171